 Separately, the number of arrests and prosecutions for terrorism-related offences is published by the Home Office in their Counter Terrorism Statistics quarterly updates.

 In recent years a number of offences and powers have been designed to counter the activities of terrorists.
 They include, but are not limited to, offences under the Terrorism Act 2000 (TA 2000) and Terrorism Act 2006 (TA 2006).
 We have set out some of the key offences below.

 Section 5 makes it an offence for a person to engage in the preparation of acts of terrorism, or to assist others in preparation of acts of terrorism.
 This includes attempts.
 It is an offence which requires proof that an individual had a specific intent to commit an act or acts of terrorism and can encompass a wide range of different levels of criminality, from a minor role in relation to intended acts all the way through to the planning of multiple murders.

 The maximum sentence in respect of section 5 is a sentence of imprisonment for life.
-In the absence of Sentencing Council guidelines the Court of Appeal identified general principles on sentencing under section 5.
-That judgment can be found here.

 Read more about the Preparation of terrorist acts (S.5 TA 2006)

 Section 58 makes it an offence to collect or make a record of information of a kind likely to be useful to a person committing or preparing an act of terrorism, or to possess a document or record containing information of that kind.
 The maximum sentence in respect of s58 is 15 years' imprisonment.